For Guard Families

 If you are a Family Readiness Group and need more funding for your efforts, Guard Support wants to help.
 Take the following steps:

-- Download this application for Family Readiness Groups, and fill it out.
+- Download this application for Family Readiness Groups, and fill it out completely.
+(Incomplete applications may be delayed or denied.)

 - Call the nearest State Family Program Office or the Family Assistance Center Coordinator (the information is also in the application) and make an appointment.

-- For your appointment with a staff in that office, bring your application in with you.
+- For your appointment with a staff member in that office, bring your application in with you.

 - The staff person will process your application and guide you from there.